Hiwonder-docs/ArmPi-Pro/source/docs/11_Forward_inverse_kinematics.md

 ### 6.1.3 Angle/Direction, Rotation Transformation

 Compared with the position, the representation method of the bearing is relatively troublesome.
-Before discussing the bearing , it is necessary to explain one point: the three-dimensional position and orientation of an object are usually "attached" to the object with a coordinate system that moves and rotates with it, and then by describing the coordinate system and the reference coordinate system Relationship to describe this object.
+Before discussing the bearing , it is necessary to explain one point: the three-dimensional position and orientation of an object are usually "**attached**" to the object with a coordinate system that moves and rotates with it, and then by describing the coordinate system and the reference coordinate system Relationship to describe this object.
 Describing the position and orientation of an object in the coordinate system can be equivalently understood as describing the relationship between the coordinate systems.
 We talk about angle/direction notation here, as long as we talk about the relationship between two coordinate systems.
 To know how and how much a coordinate system is rotated relative to another coordinate system, what should be done?
 Let's start with the two-dimensional situation:

 <img class="common_img" src="../_static/media/chapter_11/section_1/image3.png"   />